Creating an Elevated Structure on Pilings

 - Specify the Minimum Stem Wall Height as equal to the required top height of the pilings at the building site plus the thickness of the concrete pad at the base of the pilings.
 In this example, 148" is used.

-- On both the FOUNDATION and 1st FLOOR tabs of the Framing Defaults dialog, under both the "Subfloor for Floor _" and "Ceiling Above Floor _" headings:
+- On both the FOUNDATION and 1st FLOOR panels of the Framing Defaults dialog, under both the "Subfloor for Floor _" and "Ceiling Above Floor _" headings:

 - Select the radio button beside Lap.